Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Results

-Clearly, the inclusion of covariates improves the fit compared to GPCM models.
-Similarly, the use of GPCM covariance constraints clearly improves the fit compared to standard Gaussian MoE models.
-The optimal model according to BIC is a 2-component \textsf{EVE} \emph{full mixture of experts} model.
-It is interesting to note that different covariates enter in different parts of this model: BMI enters the gating network and sex enters the expert network.
-The gating network had an intercept value of -5.02 and a slope coefficient of 0.21; thus higher BMI values increase the probability of belonging to Cluster 2 (see Figure \ref{Plot:AISgating}).
-Though every observation has its own mean parameter, in the presence of expert network covariates, given in this case by the fitted values of Table \ref{Table:AISCoeff}, the means are summarised by the posterior mean of the fitted values, $\hat{\mu}_g=\frac{\sum_{i=1}^n\hat{z}_{ig}\hat{y}_i}{\sum_{i=1}^n\hat{z}_{ig}}=\frac{\sum_{i=1}^n\hat{z}_{ig}\left(\sum_{g=1}^G\hat{z}_{ig}\left(\hat{\gamma}^\top_g\tilde{x}_i\right)\right)}{\sum_{i=1}^n\hat{z}_{ig}}$ in Table \ref{Table:AISParams}, along with the average gates.
-Further details of the model parameters are given in Table \ref{Table:AISManova} in Appendix \ref{Section:AISAppendix}.
+The gating network has an intercept of $10.58$ and slope coefficients of $0.04$ (SSF)~and $-0.08$ (Ht) with corresponding odds ratios of $1.04$ and $0.93$.
+Thus, higher SSF values increase the probability of belonging to the second Gaussian cluster, to which taller athletes are less likely to belong, and the probability~of belonging to the noise component is constant.
+Though every observation has its own mean parameter in the presence of expert covariates, given by the fitted values of the expert network (shown in Table \ref{Table:AISCoeff}), the means are summarised in Table \ref{Table:AISParams} by~the posterior mean of the fitted values of the model according to \eqref{eq:posteriormean}.
+The noise component is accounted for by $\overline{\bm{\mathcal{V}}}$, the $p$-dimensional centroid of the region used to estimate $V$:

+Given that there exists a binary variable, `sex', in the expert network for the optimal MoEClust model, there are effectively four Gaussian components plus an additional noise component.
+By virtue of the \textsf{EEE} constraint on the Gaussian components, all four components and thus both clusters in fact share the same covariance matrix.
+Components 1 and 2, corresponding to females and males in Cluster 1, share the same covariance matrix but differ according to their means.
+The same is true for females and males (Components 3 and 4) in Cluster 2.
+Table \ref{Table:AISParams} gives the means and average gates in terms of both components and clusters, as well as the common $\smash{\widehat{\boldsymbol{\Sigma}}}$ matrix.